aidanandrucyk/GlobalPoliticalCompass/README.md

 * Utilized Pandas to clean, merge, and analyze Kaggle CSVs of indices on a Jupyter Notebook environment.

 ### Findings
-* There is a .63 pearson coefficient of correlation between the freedom and economic index scores.
+* There is a positive .63 pearson coefficient of correlation between the freedom and economic index scores, indicating a positive linear relationship of the freedom values.
-*
+* The following is the relative ideological breakdown and intuitively supports above statement:
+** Libertarian Right      37
+** Authoritarian Left     32
+** Authoritarian          19
+** Libertarian            18
+** Centrist               18
+** Left                   18
+** Authoritarian Right     7
+** Right                   6
+** Libertarian Left        4

 ![CompassImage](https://github.com/aidanandrucyk/GlobalPoliticalCompass/blob/master/img/International%20Political%20Compass.png)